Tampa Bay Christmas and Holiday Parades

 Saturday, December 7, 2019 from 11 a.m. – 4 p.m.

 After the parade, the fun continues in Curtis Hixon Waterfront Park with 38th Annual Santa Fest.
-Bring your little elves to Santa Fest for a free keepsake photo with Santa.
-Activities include free photos with Santa Claus , holiday crafts, games, bounce houses, a rock wall, and make-n-take crafts.
+Bring your little elves to Santa Fest for a free keepsake photo with Santa sponsored by the Friends of Tampa Recreation; continuous holiday entertainment, interactive games, bounce houses, a rock wall, and make-n-take crafts.
+The festival continues until 4 p.m.

 The Dunedin holiday parade of boats begins at the Marina at 7 p.m..
 Enjoy holiday music and smores while waiting for Santa to arrive by boat and lead the countdown in the lighting of the City’s Christmas tree.
 Limited seating, please bring lawn chairs.